 The Established Link Between Depression And Social Media

 When used responsibly, social media may be an insightful tool.
-It can allow persons to keep in touch with friends and relatives and establish contacts that can be useful in a professional setting while potentially enabling defenders of social justice to speak out against unfair policies or leadership.
+Social media platforms can allow people to keep in touch with friends and relatives and establish contacts that can be useful in a professional setting.
+These platforms may also allow defenders of social justice to speak out against unfair policies or leadership.
 However, emerging evidence has shown a clear link between social media use and depression, which can be valuable to examine.

 Getty/AnnaStills